sayankundu009/Library-Management-Java-Project/README.md

 ## Setting up the project!!

-import javadb.sql into Database
+Import javadb.sql into Database

-after opening the project inside an IDE
+After opening the project inside an IDE

 - Right click on Package explorer